The moments of deepest contentment in my life have come in moments when I am forced to accept the impermanence of it.

 In fact, it’s quite the opposite.

 We’ve all heard the saying “change is the only constant.”
-It’s a line that never really understand unless you step back and survey the time horizon of a generation or even an entire lifetime.
+It’s a line that you can never really understand unless you step back and survey the time horizon of a generation or even an entire lifetime.
 But whether you zoom in to the moment or out to the big picture, there are examples all around us of how fleeting life can be.

 I spent the first 19 years of my life in the same house.
 It’s a place that I never thought I would leave.
 And then one day, we left.
 That is impermanence.